Discover Co. Laois.

 We operate from two locations in County Laois.
 These being Graiguecullen and Vicarstown.
 Trips last just over an hour and are priced at €100 per family of up to six people.
 For more information, contact Cliff on 087-2061999

 Oughaval woods means the wood of the new settlement.
 The woodland is set out over 150 hectares at the top of The Valley.
-The destination provides a great walking and running trail through the woodland and is part of the National Heritage Area in Ireland.
+The destination provides a great walking trail.
 There were masses conducted here in secret during the penal time and a stone cross was erected in 195.
-An alter and seating were also erected here to mark the beginning of the millennium.

 Roll ‘n’ Bowl